Andreas Zuber

-Andreas "Andi" Zuber (born 9 October 1983 in Judenburg, Austria) is a motor racing driver.
+Andreas "Andi" Zuber (born 9 October 1983 in Judenburg, Austria) is a former motor racing driver.
 An Austrian by birth, he is based in Dubai and once raced under a licence issued by the United Arab Emirates.

 Career

 Formula König

 Despite beginning his karting career in 1998, 2000 saw his debut in the Formula König championship with Team Böhm Sport.
 Zuber finished twelfth in the championship with 39 points.

 Formula Renault

 The following season, Zuber competed in both the Formula Renault 2.0 Germany and Eurocup Formula Renault 2.0 championships for Motopark Academy.
 He finished sixth in the German series standings.
 In the Eurocup, he took 54th place in the championship, with a best finish of seventeenth at the A1-Ring.

 For 2002, the Austrian driver remained in the German championship with Motopark Academy.
 He finished second behind Dutch driver Ferdinand Kool in final standings.
 Also he was a guest driver at the Oschersleben round of the Eurocup.